apache/cloudstack-docs-admin/source/systemvm.rst

    Shared Networks in both Advanced and Basic zone

-   ..note:: VPC networks are not supported
+   .. note:: VPC networks are not supported

 This feature is supported on the following hypervisors: XenServer, VMware, and KVM.